Origins of the Cold War

 The Cold War had many hot spots.
 In this activity, you’ll choose one Cold War event and write a breaking news story from a perspective of your choice.

-The Cold War shaped the second half of the twentieth century through a fierce rivalry between two superpowers.
-Explore how the competition unfolded across the world.
+The Cold War shaped half of the twentieth century through a fierce rivalry between two superpowers.
+Explore how the competition unfolded across the world with this article and video.

 -